lizmat/raku-all-modules/raydiak/Inline-Lua/README.md

 Compatible with Lua 5.1 and LuaJIT.
 Support for other versions of Lua is planned.

-To use LuaJIT, you can load Inline::Lua with

-    use Inline::Lua::JIT;

-or

-    use Lua::Raw <JIT>;
-    use Inline::Lua;

-The version is determined the first time Inline::Lua (or Lua::Raw) is loaded;
-subsequent "use" calls will have no effect on it.
-As such, it is currently not possible to use different Lua versions from different modules, scopes, etc.
+Lua version is switched per Inline::Lua instance.
+To use LuaJIT explicitly instead of auto-detecting it, pass :lua<JIT> to Inline::Lua.new().
+To disable the auto-detection without using LuaJIT, either pass another version (currently only 5.1), or pass :!auto to use the default version without auto-detection.

 ## Values

-Inline::Lua currently allows passing and returning any number of boolean, number, string, table, and nil values, according to the following table.
+Inline::Lua currently allows passing and returning any number of boolean, number, string, table, function, and nil values, according to the following table.

     Lua         from Perl               to Perl
     nil         * where {!.defined}     Any
     boolean     Bool                    Bool
     number      Numeric                 Num
     string      Stringy                 Str
-    table   Positional|Associative  Hash[Any, Any]

-Functions, userdata, and any other types are not implemented, though a Perl wrapper can be returned for a global function; see the get-global method below.
+    table or    any( Positional,        Inline::Lua::Object; either:
+      function  Associative,                Inline::Lua::Table
+                Inline::Lua::Object )       Inline::Lua::Function

 In Lua, there is no difference between Positional and Associative containers;
 both are a table.
 Lua tables use 1-based indexing when acting as an array, so Positional objects passed in from Perl will have Integer indices increased by one in the resulting table.

-Tables returned from Lua are directly mapped to object hashes; there is no attempt at array detection or index adjustment, since hashes and arrays coming from Lua can't be reliably distinguished.
-The object hash is keyed by the same conversions as everything else which means, of particular note, numeric keys are Perl Nums instead of Ints.
-In the future a table will be represented as an object which implements both Positional and Associative interfaces, similar to a Perl 6 Capture.
+Tables returned from Lua are exposed as Inline::Lua::Table instances, which can be accessed directly with hash or array subscripts (including slicing), converted to a .hash or .list, or used as an object (or role via LuaParent).
+Positional access will apply the appropriate index adjustment.
+Passing any Numeric value to either subscripting operation will coerce it to some variety of Num in the process, as Lua values are double-precision floats by default.

-In contrast to tables, multiple Lua return values (not packed in a table) will result in an ordinary Perl list instead of an object hash.
+In contrast to tables, multiple return values (not packed in a table) from Lua back to Perl will result in an ordinary Perl list instead of an Inline::Lua::Table.

+The Inline::Lua::Table object is actually an interface to the instance of the table in Lua, so all access to it calls into Lua immediately.
+Calling .list or .hash returns a Perl copy of the current state of the table, which is no longer tied to the underlying Lua object.

+Calling any method on the object which isn't found from Perl will attempt to call the method in the table, since tables also serve as objects and classes in Lua.
+You can also call .obj to get an Inline::Lua::TableObj, which has no methods other than the ones inherited from Mu and Any, to minimize conflicts.
+The exception is ::TableObj.inline-lua-table which returns the original
+::Table.

+To use a table as a role, assign the table to a global variable (e.g. with .set-global), and use it with the LuaParent role.

+    role MyRole does LuaParent['global-table'] { ... }

+To use a table as a class, LuaParent can be instantiated via .new().
+To inherit from a table, inherit from a class which composes the role, as inheriting from a parameterized role doesn't seem to work.
+Note that using LuaParent with multiple instances of Inline::Lua is unlikely to work correctly at this time.

+Function object are also supported as Inline::Lua::Functions, and can be called like normal perl routines.
+There is currently no checking of declared function parameters on either the Perl or Lua sides, it simply assumes varargs everywhere.
+This usually isn't a visible issue, other than arity-checking not yet working as might be expected.

-A new Perl object is created for each Lua value being returned, making it useless for identity comparison (e.g. === on the same Lua table returned from separate calls will be False).
+A new Perl object is created for each Lua value being returned, making it useless for identity comparison on the Perl side (e.g. === on the same Lua table returned from separate calls will be False).

+Inline::Lua::Objects can of course be passed back in to Lua, and represent the same referenced Lua table or function which they were originally attached to.

 ## Usage

+*Note* everything here is accurate, but much is missing, mostly the API of the
+::Object types (which is somewhat outlined above in Values).
+In the mean time, also see the tests.

 ### method new ()